dgE-krisengeld/dgESmartContracts/README.md

-# Smart contracts of dGE token ("digitaler Gutschein-Euro"/"digital voucher euro")
+# Smart contracts of dGE token ("digitaler Gutschein-Euro")
-based on the #WirVsVirusHack athon submission.
+based on the [#WirVsVirusHack](https://wirvsvirushackathon.org/) athon submission.

 This is the blockchain-based backbone of the dGE project.

 dGE stands for "digitaler Gutschein-Euro" which is german for "digital voucher euro".

 Visit our webpage: https://diggi.jetzt

 ### Prerequisites